gilja/instruments_fourier_analysis/README.md

 ![Alt text](https://github.com/gilja/instruments_fourier_analysis/blob/main/examples/waveform_cello_c3.png?raw=true "Waveform")

 The WAVEFORM_ZOOM_PERCENTAGES variable indicates how many harmonics will be used, for each audio file, to reconstruct the original signal.
 The higher this number is, the better the reconstruction will be.
-While some instruments have relatively simple harmonic footprint, other do not.
+While some instruments have a relatively simple harmonic footprint, others do not.

-The PERIOD_BOUNDS variable is used to specify the starting and ending points of arbitrary period.
-One full period can be easily determined by looking at the zoomed-in waveform and finding the two adjacent x-axis values at which the waveform start to repeat.
-This can be easily done when running the application since one can zoom-in even more on any part of the plot and with determine the precise coordinate of any point on the graph with mouse hover.
+The PERIOD_BOUNDS variable is used to specify the starting and ending points of an arbitrary period.
+One full period can be easily determined by looking at the zoomed-in waveform and finding the two adjacent x-axis values at which the waveform starts to repeat.
+This can be easily done when running the application since one can zoom in even more on any part of the plot and determine the precise coordinate of any point on the graph with mouse hover.
-An example is shown bellow for clarinet playing C5.
+An example is shown below for clarinet playing C5.

 ![Alt text](https://github.com/gilja/instruments_fourier_analysis/blob/main/examples/waveform_clarinet_c5.png?raw=true "One period")